adamalrasi/Algorithms-and-Data-Structures/README.md

 - A data structure where each element has a priority.
 - Elemenst with higher priorities are served before elements with lower priorities.

+Recap
+- Binary heaps are very useful data structures for sorting, and implementing other data structureslike priority queues
+- Binary heaps are either MaxBinaryHeaps or MinBinaryHeaps with parents either being smaller or larger than their children.
+- With just a little bit of math, we can represent heaps using arrays.

+# Hash Tables

+What is a hash tables?
+- Hash tables are used to store key-value pairs.
+- They are like arrays, but the keys are not ordered.
+- Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values.

+Hash function

+What makes a good hash?
+- Fast(constant time)
+- Doesn't cluster outputs at specific indices, but distributes uniformly
+- Deterministic(same input yields same output)

+Keys/Values

+Keys
+1. Loops through the hash table array and returns an array of keys in the table.

+Values
+1. Loops through the hash table array and returns an array of values in the table.